yijia-aa/solotravelpartner/README.md

 # Voyago - Travel Companion

 **Voyago** is a web application designed to enhance the travel experience with convenient features, including a travel itinerary planner, weather forecasts, safety alerts, and a humorous chatbot.
-The app utilizes OnDemand agents such as the Tripadvisor and internet agents for travel planning and safety alerts, and a custom-developed joke agent to make interactions fun and engaging.
+The app utilises OnDemand agents such as the Tripadvisor and internet agents for travel planning and safety alerts, and a custom-developed joke agent to make interactions fun and engaging.

 ## Table of Contents
 - [Features](#features)